JakeSteam/blog-programming/_posts/2024-08-01-7-lessons-from-a-decade-in-tech.md

 ## 7 lessons learned

 If you'd like to skip aaaaallll the personal information, back-story, and explanations, here are the 7 lessons I've learned, 1 from each employer.
-They're simply in the order I learned them, and as with all "lessons" they need to evaluated critically not just blindly followed:
+They're simply in the order I learned them, and as with all "lessons" they need to be evaluated critically not just blindly followed:

 1. **Take ownership of your own career.**
 2. **Be honest with yourself about burnout.**